awsdocs/amazon-ec2-user-guide/doc_source/ebs-deleting-snapshot.md

 ## Considerations<a name="ebs-delete-snapshot-considerations"></a>

 The following considerations apply to deleting snapshots:
 + You can't delete a snapshot of the root device of an EBS volume used by a registered AMI\.
 You must first deregister the AMI before you can delete the snapshot\.
-For more information, see [Deregistering your Linux AMI](deregister-ami.md)\.
+For more information, see [Deregister your Linux AMI](deregister-ami.md)\.
 + You can't delete a snapshot that is managed by the AWS Backup service using Amazon EC2\.
 Instead, use AWS Backup to delete the corresponding recovery points in the backup vault\.
 + You can create, retain, and delete snapshots manually, or you can use Amazon Data Lifecycle Manager to manage your snapshots for you\.
 For more information, see [Data Lifecycle Manager](snapshot-lifecycle.md)\.
 + Although you can delete a snapshot that is still in progress, the snapshot must complete before the deletion takes effect\.
 This might take a long time\.
 If you are also at your concurrent snapshot limit, and you attempt to take an additional snapshot, you might get a `ConcurrentSnapshotLimitExceeded` error\.
 For more information, see the [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/ebs-service.html#limits_ebs) for Amazon EBS in the *Amazon Web Services General Reference*\.